 At a minimum, the LEA must -

-- make hard copies available to parents on request,
+- Make hard copies available to parents upon request; and

-- make hard copies available for viewing in public locations, and
+- Make hard copies available for viewing in public locations.

 The Texas Education Code (TEC), §39.306, requires each district’s board of trustees to publish an annual report that includes the TAPR, district accreditation status, campus performance objectives, information on violent or criminal incidents, and information on the performance of the previous year’s graduates in their first year of college, as reported by the Texas Higher Education Coordinating Board.

 Harmony Public Schools annual reports can be found at the links below.
 Paper copies are available at the district’s administration office and at HPS Central Office.

 The Texas Education Code (TEC §39.306), requires each district’s board of trustees to publish an annual report that includes the PDF TAPR, campus performance objectives, district accreditation status and any distinction designations awarded, the district’s current special education compliance status (included in the district PDF TAPR cover page), information on violent or criminal incidents and prevention policies, information on the performance of the previous year’s graduates in their first year of college, as reported by the Texas Higher Education Coordinating Board (THECB), and any supplemental information.